 - Experience working with people from diverse racial, ethnic, cultural, and socio-economic backgrounds;

 - Experience with volunteer management and mentoring is preferred.

-Founded in 1886, KCBA is a membership legal organization with over 5,500 attorney members, 45 staff and an annual budget of over $4,000,000.
+Founded in 1886, KCBA is a membership legal organization with over 4,000 attorney members, over 60 staff and an annual budget of over $8,000,000.
 As an equal opportunity employer, KCBA is committed to upholding an equity and justice-based organizational environment for the public, the client communities it serves, its members, its Boards, its staff and its volunteers.
 This means the organization actively promotes mutual respect, acceptance, teamwork, and productivity among people who are diverse in work background; lived and professional experience; immigration status and citizenship; education; race and ethnicity; national origin; sexual orientation; age; indigenous group membership; religious preference; marital status; sensory, mental, and physical abilities; social class; gender identity; veteran status, as well as other differences relevant to equity and justice.
 The resulting diversity is both a source of organizational strength and a matter of fundamental human fairness.

 Please note, one of KCBA’s programs supports attorneys working with parents and guardians of at risk children.
 As a result, certain convictions would make an applicant ineligible.
 The King County Bar Association requires all employees be fully vaccinated against COVID-19.
 To meet this requirement, all employees must provide proof of vaccination approved by the Center for Disease Control and Prevention (CDC).
 If you need a reasonable accommodation for the application process, have questions regarding eligibility, or have vaccination questions, contact Len Roden at email@example.com.